sayandip-chatterjee/multipass-deployment/README.md

 ## 🌐 Networking Modes [NEEDS MORE ELABORATE INFO]

+In Multipass, if you don’t specify a network (--network), the VM is attached to the default NAT network that Multipass creates.

 The script allows you to choose between two networking modes:

 ### 1. NAT (default)